TXT to PDF Converter — Free Online

 Quality tips for TXT → PDF

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting TXT to PDF, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+There is no formatting in a TXT file to lose, so the characters are rendered faithfully as real, selectable PDF text rather than an image.
+The one behavior to plan around is line length: very long lines are placed on a single line and may be cut off at the right margin rather than wrapped, so the converter favors content with reasonably short lines.

 Troubleshooting